catmaid/CATMAID/sphinx-doc/source/djangoinstall.rst

 Installation of the DJANGO backend
 ==================================

-The Django backend is required to use the neuron catalogue.
+The Django backend is required to use the neuron catalogue and the cropping tool.

 Make sure that you have the following packages installed::

   sudo apt-get install python-virtualenv libpq-dev python-dev \
-    libxml2-dev libxslt1-dev
+    libxml2-dev libxslt1-dev libjpeg-dev libtiff-dev

-  sudo apt-get build-dep python-numpy python-h5py
+  sudo apt-get build-dep python-numpy python-h5py libgraphicsmagick++1-dev \
+    libimage-exiftool-perl

 You first need to create a Python virtualenv.
 In this directory, run::